sheldarr/FsxWeb/README.md

 # FsxWeb
-Web application for display FsxApi data
+Web application which displays FsxApi data

 ### How to use
 To update bundle.js use this command: